Data Leakage in Federated Averaging: Experimental Evaluation

 In this section, we compare the image reconstruction quality, assuming the label counts per epoch are known (but not to which batches they belong), with methods from prior work~\citep{geiping2020inverting, aaai_label} as well as variants of our approach: (i) \textbf{Ours (prior)}, our full input-reconstruction method, including the order-invariant prior $\mathcal{L}_{\text{inv}}$, as described in \cref{sec:epochprior}, as well as the simulation-based reconstruction error $\mathcal{L}_{\text{sim}}$ that uses separate optimization variables for the inputs at different epochs, (ii) \textbf{Ours (no prior)}, same as \textbf{Ours (prior)}, but not using the epoch prior $\mathcal{L}_{\text{inv}}$, (iii) \textbf{Shared}~\citep{geiping2020inverting}, the approach proposed by~\citet{geiping2020inverting} which assumes same order of batches in different epochs in \code{SimUpdate}, as described in \cref{sec:inputrec} (allows sharing of optimization variables without using the prior), (iv) \textbf{FedSGD-Epoch}, this variant simulates the FedAvg update with a single batch per epoch ($\mathcal{B}^c=1$) and thus no explicit regularization is needed, (v) \textbf{FedSGD}~\citep{aaai_label}, the approach proposed by~\citet{aaai_label}, disregards the simulation, and instead reconstructs the inputs from the average update $\nabla \bar{\theta}^c$ like in FedSGD.

 To deal with the unknown label batch split at the client, for all attack methods we pick the same random batch split in \cref{algline:labelrecen} in \cref{alg:tool}.
-We report the results for different values of the number of epochs $\mathcal{E}$ and batch sizes $m$ in \cref{table:imagerec}.
-For each experiment we report two measures: (i) the percentage of images that were successfully reconstructed by the attack, and (ii) the average peak signal-to-noise ratio (PSNR) \citep{hore2010image}, which is a standard measure of image reconstruction quality, between the client and the reconstructed images.
+We report the results for different values of the number of epochs $\mathcal{E}$ and batch sizes $m$ in \cref{table:imagerec}, resulting in different number of local client steps $U^c$.
+For all experiments, we consider a reconstruction on FEMNIST (CIFAR100) successful if the corresponding PSNR value is $>20$ ($>19$) and we report two measures: (i) the percentage of images that were successfully reconstructed by the attack, and (ii) the average peak signal-to-noise ratio (PSNR) \citep{hore2010image}, which is a standard measure of image reconstruction quality, between the client and the reconstructed images.
 We note that PSNR is on a logarithmic scale, so even small differences in PSNR correspond to large losses in image quality.
 For the methods which produce multiple reconstructions of the same image (the two \textbf{Ours} methods and \textbf{FedSGD-Epoch}), we use matching and averaging approach, described in \cref{sec:epochprior}, to generate a single final reconstruction.
 We use a linear assignment problem similar to the one in \cref{app:optmatching} to match these final reconstructions to the client's original images before computing the reported PSNR values.
-We consider a reconstruction on FEMNIST (CIFAR100) successful if the corresponding PSNR value is $>20$ ($>19$).
 All results are averaged across all images and users.
 In \cref{app:labelorder}, we further experiment with the setting where both the label counts and their batch assignments are known.